r231001gi/HANC_matlab/README.md

-# (HANC) A new hybrid active noise control system with input-power-controlled online secondary-path modeling
+# HANC
 This repository contains code relative to simulations from paper "A new hybrid active noise control system with input-power-controlled online secondary-path modeling".
 Two simulations cases code, Case_A and Case_B, are provided.
 The detail introduction can be found in the paper.
 # Getting started
 Known dependency: Matlab R2022a
 # Code structure